Hallur20/DatabasesAssignment5/README.md

 # DatabasesAssignment5

 <h2>Introduction</h2>
-we used wget and p7zip in order to get the xml files.
+We used vagrant and docker to create the database,and we used coffe.stackexchange data from stackexchange for this assignment "https://archive.org/download/stackexchange/coffee.stackexchange.com.7z".
+The solution for the assignment are made in MySQL workbench.

-<h2>Set up</h2>
+<h2>Set up the database</h2>

 1- Open MySQL workbench and use the following quries then execute
 ```sql